Disappeared Venezuelan legislator being held in state detention: lawyer

-CARACAS (Reuters) - Venezuelan opposition legislator Gilber Caro, whose whereabouts had been unknown since December, is being held in state custody and is in good condition, his lawyer said on Tuesday.
+CARACAS (Reuters) - Venezuelan opposition legislator Gilber Caro, whose whereabouts had been unknown since an elite police unit arrested him in December, is being held in state custody and is well, his lawyer said on Tuesday.

-A special police unit took Caro into custody on Dec.
-20 in an operation that opposition leaders described as illegal because he is protected by parliamentary immunity.
+The Special Action Force (FAES) took Caro into custody on Dec.
+20 in an operation the opposition described as illegal because he is protected by parliamentary immunity.
 He was indicted on charges including terrorism without the presence of legal counsel, according to his lawyer Theresly Malave.

 Caro’s arrest came as President Nicolas Maduro’s government carried out a new wave of legal actions against opposition lawmakers just as opposition leader Juan Guaido’s campaign to oust Maduro was stalling.

-“He is well, but he shouldn’t be there,” said Malave, who on Monday was able to spend 45 minutes with him, together with one of his sisters.
+“He is well, but he shouldn’t be there,” said Malave, who said she spent 45 minutes with him on Monday, together with one of his sisters.
 In a telephone interview, Malave said she could not disclose Caro’s specific location.

+On Tuesday, Guaido’s Popular Will party said the FAES had detained another lawmaker, Ismael Leon, after intercepting him on a main avenue in Caracas.

-Venezuela’s Information Ministry and state prosecutor’s office did not respond to requests for comment on Caro, a leading member of Guaido’s hardline opposition party, Popular Will.
+Venezuela’s Information Ministry and state prosecutor’s office did not respond to requests for comment on Leon and Caro, who is a leading member of Popular Will.

+The opposition and United Nations have accused the FAES of carrying out extrajudicial killings across Venezuela on behalf of Maduro's administration.
+A Reuters investigation in November found that dozens of witness accounts contradicted the unit's claims of killing victims in self-defense. here

+Maduro has denounced an “international campaign” to tarnish the reputation of the FAES and pledged to strengthen the force.

+Before Caro’s arrest in December, the FAES had not carried out any high-profile political arrests and its operations had been focused in poor neighborhoods.

-Before his December arrest, Caro had already spent a year and half in prison after being jailed without trial in January 2017 during anti-government protests on charges of treason and stealing military material.
+Caro had already spent a year and half in prison after being jailed without trial in January 2017 during anti-government protests on charges of treason and stealing military material.
 His lawyer at the time said Caro was innocent and authorities had planted weapons on him.

 In an interview with Reuters after his release in June 2018, Caro said prison authorities had deprived him of food and water, causing him to lose a fifth of his body weight, and left him in solitary confinement for up to four months at a time.